Licence to be a non-resident trader

 Application for a non-resident trading licence

-Allow at least 10 working days for us to process your application.
+Allow 10 working days for us to process your application.

 If you live in Jersey